 Shouldn't we treat the people of agriculture with the same care we put into our land and animals?
 It's time for agriculture to change the stigma about mental health.
 Michele is just the speaker to help you.

-Farmers commit suicide at nearly twice the rate of the general U.S. population.
+Farmers die by suicide at nearly twice the rate of the general U.S. population.
 Mental health challenges in agriculture is a global issue: an Australian farmer takes their life every four days, more than 270,000 farmers in India have died by suicide in the last 25 years, and a U.K. farmer commits suicide each week.
 Michele believes it's time to change that by talking about what really matters in agriculture – the people.

 - Energy to hang on and survive